 Learn pastel painting techniques using hard and soft pastels.
 This is a “how to” class for beginners with demonstrations and lots of individual instruction.
 If you already know “how to”, you’ll learn “what now”—taking your pastel painting to its next level.
 Working from still life subjects and your own photo references, you will learn the basics of composition, values, the use of cool and warm colors, and much more.

 Find new life in works you've started to paint!
 Create new work that wows!
 Cut loose and explore because anything is possible!
 What to expect: 2 experienced and fun instructors (Lorraine Potocki and Candy Schultheis), limitless exploration, enthusiastic encouragement.
 You are welcome to work in the 2D medium of your choice or play with something new.

-In this intermediate class you will explore several different approaches to perfecting your painting skills in portraiture using pastel, charcoal or oils.
-You'll learn Classical Realism principles to paint form and tonal values using plaster head casts as they do in the Ateliers or you can work from photographs.
-Students may also opt to learn how to set up a still-life and learn classical painting methods, such as tonal values, edges, and accurate drawing.
+In this intermediate class you will explore several different approaches to perfecting your painting skills in portraiture and still life using pastel, charcoal or oils.
+You'll learn how to create beautifully accurate portraits from photographs.
+Students may also opt to paint from a still-life of various objects and learn how to paint flowers and shiny surfaces like brass and silver.
+We will focus on color mixing, tonal values, edges, and accurate drawing.